Selenite, often confused with Satin Spar, is a stunning white, translucent crystal from the Gypsum family.

 As I’ve mentioned, it’s not essential to cleanse your Selenite as it is somewhat self-cleansing.

-However, whether you’ve cleansed it or not, it can still be beneficial to charge your Selenite.
+However, whether you’ve cleansed it or not, it can still be beneficial to charge (or activate) your Selenite.

 The energy of the moon is the perfect method for charging your Selenite as this crystal resonates beautifully with the feminine energies of the moon.